HumainLab/Understand_MarginPO/README.md

 ### Token-level Gradient Heatmap

-The following script will compute token-level gradient heatmaps and save results in `.npy` files.
+This script computes token-level gradient heatmaps and saves results in `cosine_sim_matrix.npy` files.
+The corresponding token is saved in `_metadata.json` files for further plot.
+It only evaluates the heatmap for 5 samples.

 ```shell
 for ds in long-suffix # long-suffix-only short-suffix-only 1t